 Look for battery-powered lights and don’t have any cords for the best lighting inside the tent.
 They cast a soft glow and can be used to read, set up your sleeping area, or play games.
 LED lights work best because they don’t emit a lot of heat like other types of lighting.

-Avoid camping tent lighting that cast a direct light like flashlights (including from your phone) because the light is effective in a narrow scope.
+Avoid camping tent lighting that casts a direct light like flashlights (including from your phone) because the light is effective in a narrow scope.
 Hands-free or headlamp lights are the best options because they allow you to use both hands for tasks while still providing light.

 1. Hanging Light Bulbs